Transfusion Reaction

 - Intravascular infusion of viable bacteria and endotoxins leads to fever, chills, and/or acute septic shock.

-- Contaminated blood product; most commonly a platelet product near the end of shelf life
+- Contaminated blood product; most commonly a platelet product near the end of shelf life because they are kept in a warmer environment

 - Antibody is below detectable levels in antibody screen and crossmatch; after transfusion, titers rise (usually within 2 to 10 days) and extravascular hemolysis occurs.